biyiemmy/alx-low_level_programming/0x00-hello_world/README.md

 			<br />Warnings are allowed
 			<br />Your program should return 0
 			<br />You might have to install the package libc6-dev-i386 on your Linux to test the -m32 gcc option

+7. Intel -> Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+			<br />The C file name will be saved in the variable $CFILE.
+			<br />The output file should be named the same as the C file, but with the extension .s instead of .c.
+			<br />Example: if the C file is main.c, the output file should be main.s